Professor Arash Mafi

 UNM scientists awarded $7.5 million for laser research.

-Our work on using disordered fibers to transmit images has been selected by Physics World of the Institute of Physics (IOP) as one of their Top 10 Breakthroughs in Physics in 2014.
+Physics World Top 10 Breakthrough 2014: Research team's work on using disordered fibers to transmit images has been selected by Physics World of the Institute of Physics (IOP) as one of their Top 10 Breakthroughs in Physics in 2014.

-Our paper on image transport through Anderson localized fiber is published in Nature Communications, 5 3362 (2014).
+Research team publishes first demonstration of image transport through Anderson localized fiber is published in Nature Communications, 5 3362 (2014).